Login Issues with Wispr Flow

 Signed out unexpectedly

 Wispr Flow couldn't refresh your login session.
 Sign in again using your usual login method.
-If this happens repeatedly, check your internet connection and ensure your device's clock is set to the correct time.
+On Android, the app detects session expiration and shows "Your session has expired.
+Please sign in again."
+On iOS, you'll discover expiration on your next interaction with the app.
+On desktop, forced re-authentication (e.g., session expiration) automatically re-attempts browser sign-in, so you may be signed in seamlessly; a manual sign-out shows the login form instead.
+If this happens repeatedly, check your internet connection and confirm your device's clock is set to the correct time.

 Password requirements not met